zzonyo/trust-docs-test/source/index.html.md

 11. The host in signature text should be the same as the host in your API request.The proxy may change the request host, you can try without proxy;Some http/websocket library may include port in the host, you can try to append port in signature host, like "api.hbdm.com:443"
 12. The hidden text in API Key and Secret Key may have impact on the signature.

+If the reason for signature failure has not been found through the above methods.
+And you can confirm that by this <a href='https://github.com/hbdmapi/huobi_api_rules '>  demo </a > which is specially explaining the signature.

 ### Q7: Is the ratelimit of public market based on  IP ?
 Is the ratelimit of interface with  private key based on UID?